Nikhilskumar03/kunnamkulampolyintern/index.md

 # 10 Days Internship for Govt Polytechnic, Kunnamkulam from 08-05-23 to 20-05-23

+## DAY 1(8-05-2023)
+1. Created a github account
+2. Created a profile
+3. Basic syntax of github

 ## DAY 2(9-05-2023)

  **PROGRAM 1:-Tinkercad,blinking of led without switch**